-On all accounts, he was one of the best that I have ever met in my life.
-Even then, even as a young lunatic; even as an aggressive narcissist; and as a person who would sooner spit than say a kind word; I knew this man would always be one of the greatest people that I’d ever known.
+On all accounts, he was one of the best people I have ever met in my life.
+Even then as a young lunatic; even as an aggressive narcissist; and as a person who would sooner spit than say a kind word, I knew this man would always be one of the greatest people that I’d ever known.

 This was a person who learned to save their own life.
 He understood challenges and the difficulties of change.
 He certainly understood the boundaries of habits and how this can limit us into a margin of living.